LittleSound/slimeform/README.md

 // whether the username has been modified status.username.isDirty
-// whether the username has been modified status.password.isDirty
+// whether the password has been modified status.password.isDirty

 // Reset form, restore form values to default